mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 }
 {% endhighlight %}

 I mocked the loadContext through the subclass.
-In the test I can define expectations on the `loadContext` instance.
+In the test I can define expectations on the <code>loadContext</code> instance.
 In the code the loadContext will get passed a particular Query object.
 In this case, I used a spock feature to define an expectation in my mock.
 Instead of defining that the query object is a particular instance, I define a groovy closure that is invoked and the real instance is passed to it.
 The closure has to return a boolean value that describes if the instance is right or wrong.

 So it pretty much reads like this:
 "the setQuery method of the loadContext gets called once with a query parameter, that has a query string which looks like this: 'select ...'"